pipelinelabo/datalaiq-wiki/tuning/tuning.md

 Example: `Disable-Compression=true`

 These parameters control user-mode compression of data in the wells.
-By default, Gravwell will compress data in the well.
+By default, DatalaiQ will compress data in the well.
 Setting `Disable-Hot-Compression` or `Disable-Cold-Compression` will disable it for the hot or cold storage, respectively; setting `Disable-Compression` disables it for both.

 ##### Enable-Transparent-Compression, Enable-Hot-Transparent-Compression, Enable-Cold-Transparent-Compression

 Example: `Enable-Transparent-Compression=true`

 These parameters control kernel-level, transparent compression of data in the wells.
-If enabled, Gravwell can instruct the `btrfs` filesystem to transparently compress data.
+If enabled, DatalaiQ can instruct the `btrfs` filesystem to transparently compress data.
 This is more efficient than user-mode compression.
 Setting `Enable-Transparent-Compression` true automatically turns off user-mode compression.
 Note that setting `Disable-Compression=true` will disable transparent compression.

-Additionally, transparent compression also has performance benefits by taking advantage of memory de-duplication, if you need the best possible performance from Gravwell, combining transparent compression with a well tuned BTFS file system is the best way to achieve it.
+Additionally, transparent compression also has performance benefits by taking advantage of memory de-duplication, if you need the best possible performance from DatalaiQ, combining transparent compression with a well tuned BTFS file system is the best way to achieve it.

 ##### Acceleration